 A soft, inarticulate sound emanated from the voice changer in Kylo Ren’s helmet, and Hux thought the man inside it had cleared his throat.
 But in a swirl of frayed robes, Ren spun on his heel and was out the door making purposeful strides toward a dark, cavernous chamber Hux knew all too well.
-Only he, among all the First Order generals, knew the power of a summons from the Supreme Leader.
+Only he, among all the First Order generals, knew the power of a summons from Supreme Leader Snoke.

 Hux couldn’t suppress the smirk that tugged at the corners of his mouth.

 Kylo Ren’s bootfalls echoed down the empty corridor in steady rhythm then abruptly faltered as he lurched to one side, clutching at his helmet.
-Glancing quickly about, he tore it off and drew in great lungfuls of air, leaning heavily against the wall.
+Glancing quickly about, he tore it off with a hiss and drew in great lungfuls of air, leaning heavily against the wall.
 He didn’t dare linger there long, but the pain was intense.
 He had to get it under control before he stepped through the door three paces ahead and into the dreaded chamber.

 He screwed his eyes up tight and focused on damping down the searing tendril of fire that splintered through his head and wormed its way down his spine.
 In another second, the pain would bring him to his knees if he didn’t block the subsequent bolts that followed.